Check out our new website at www.protoweb.org.

 The project's aim is to emulate the look and feel of the early Internet and keep preserved content historically accurate to provide a guide for future generations.
 We prioritize the accessibility of our service, and put a lot of effort in making the website appear as if they were still online, including work put into restoring dynamic content (website counters, search engines, web rings, guest books…)

-It is a service that can be freely used by computing history organizations for purposes of demonstrating the early Internet, and by vintage computer enthusiasts.
+It is a service that can be utilized by computing history organizations for purposes of demonstrating the early World Wide Web, and by vintage computer enthusiasts.
 It allows users and interested parties to browse the Internet with classic web browsers.
-That is the essence of Retroweb, and the service is developing, as more web sites are brought online thanks to the Internet history enthusiasts who are working hard to contribute content and fix broken links.
+That is the essence of ProtoWeb, and the service is developing, as more web sites are brought online thanks to the Internet history enthusiasts who are working hard to contribute content and fix broken links.

-RETROWEB was never meant to be an extensive archive.
+ProtoWeb was never meant to be an all-encompassing archive of data.
 It's purpose is mainly to focus on accuracy of the user experience and present the archived content as it was shown to the end user.
-Over time the the archive has grown as we've reconstructed and recovered files from a plethora of sources, and we've worked tirelessly to restore website functionality including dynamic content such as search engines, guest books and visitor counters.
+Over time the list of accessible websites has grown as our volunteer team reconstructs and recovers files from a plethora of sources, and we're working tirelessly to restore full website functionality including dynamic content such as search engines, guest books, web rings, visitor counters and much more.
 Emphasis has also been given to finding and restoring rare downloads, and they have been made available along with the pages that link to them.
-FTP sites that no longer exist are made available through the service and are free to use.
+FTP sites that no longer exist are made available through the service and all resources on ProtoWeb are free to use.

-The project is no minor undertaking, however the Retroweb team remain committed to restoring old web sites back to their former glory.
-The project would not be possible without our contributor's help.
-If you have web sites to contribute, classic resources, data archives, or would like to become a contributor working on restoring websites, please contact us!
-We are truly thankful for your help.
+The project is no minor undertaking, however the ProtoWeb team remain committed in their work to restore the classic web back to its former glory.
+The project would not be possible without our volunteers' help.
+If you have web sites to contribute, classic resources, data archives, or would like to become a volunteer helping us restore websites, please contact us!
+We are truly thankful for any assistance.